 - The application must specify the quarter, year, and degree program (PhD) for which you are applying.
 Please remember that receiving an M.S. on the way to the Ph.D. is not a requirement in the UCSB Materials Department.
 Because our graduate program is focused on doctoral education, we do not admit students seeking a terminal M.S. degree.

 - You must also specify the area of emphasis among those listed below that you would like to pursue as your major field.
 You may also indicate a second option.
 Please note these are areas that would eventually define your academic program.
 We encourage students to keep their interests broad during the application process and avoid defining their area of emphasis as a specific research topic.
 You may elaborate on your specific research interests in your statement of purpose: Electronic and Photonic Materials; Inorganic Materials; Macromolecular/Biomolecular Materials; or Structural Materials.

 Students are generally admitted into specific areas based on the number of research openings available and the suitability of the student's background.
 Therefore, your input here is very important.
 The areas of emphasis are described in the Research section of this site and details of the academic programs are in the Graduate Program section.
-If you need further clarification, contact the Graduate Program Coordinator or one of the faculty members in your area of interest.
+If you need further clarification, contact the Graduate Program Coordinator at firstname.lastname@example.org or one of the faculty members in your area of interest.